-In pre-pandemic times, November in elementary schools meant having children draw hand-print turkeys, cornucopias, and make Pilgrim hats as they learned about the origins of Thanksgiving.
-How in 1621, the Pilgrims in Plymouth, Massachusetts, grateful for surviving a harsh winter, gathered with the local Native Americans to give thanks.
-Unless you course, you grew up in Virginia.
+Hard as it is to believe, it’s already November and Thanksgiving is right around the corner.
+For many of us Thanksgiving brings back memories of elementary school; of drawing hand-print turkeys and making Pilgrim hats as we learned about the origins of Thanksgiving.
+How in 1621 the Pilgrims in Plymouth, Massachusetts, grateful for surviving a harsh winter, gathered with the local indigenous tribes to give thanks.
+Unless you grew up in Virginia.
 If so, you learned that the first Thanksgiving really happened at Berkeley Plantation in 1619.

 It turns out both claims are more or less correct.
 On December 4, 1619 the ship “Margaret” with 35 settlers aboard dropped anchor at Berkeley Plantation.
 The first thing the settlers did upon disembarking was to give a prayer of thanks for a successful voyage and to vow that the day would be observed annually and in perpetuity as a day of thanksgiving.
-This tradition only lasted two years, the colony at Berkeley disbanded then due to the hostility of the Native American tribes in the area.
+This tradition only lasted two years; the colony at Berkeley disbanded when the local Powhatan tribes attacked the settlement in retaliation for raids by the settlers.

 The Plymouth/Pilgrim celebration was much more aligned with what we now think of as Thanksgiving.
 It was a three day feast featuring games and military exhibitions.
-It most likely didn’t happen in November nor did it really have anything to do with giving thanks, generally.
-Late September to mid-October are typically the times associated with the harvest festival in England and that is what this celebration was.
-Harvest festivals were, and still are, a tradition in England; it was not surprising that the Pilgrims would bring this tradition to the new world.
+But it most likely didn’t happen in November nor did it have anything to do with giving thanks.
+Late September to mid-October are typically the times associated with the harvest festival.
+Harvest festivals were, and still are, a popular tradition in England; it was not surprising that the Pilgrims would bring this tradition to the new world.
 And those Indian guests?
 They didn’t arrive specifically to join the feasting.
-Native historians point out that the Wampanoag tribe considered the land the Pilgrims colonized as being under their control.
+Indigenous historians point out that the Wampanoag tribe considered the land the Pilgrims colonized as being under their control.
 It is surmised the leader of the tribe, Ousemequin, and some of his tribe members were in the area already to plant corn.
 Their invitation to join the settlers for three days of feasting could be seen as a diplomatic gesture.

-While the tradition of setting aside a day to give thanks continued in America, it wasn’t done as a general expression of gratitude.
-Local communities still had harvest festivals.
+While the tradition of setting aside a day to give thanks grew in America, it wasn’t done as a general expression of gratitude.
 National days of thanksgiving were usually declared in response to military victories.
-George Washington, at the request of Congress, declared a day of Thanksgiving to be held on Thursday, November 26, 1789, that was specifically meant to be a show of gratitude for the good fortune of the country.
+The first general Thanksgiving was declared by George Washington.
+He, at the request of Congress, declared a day of Thanksgiving to be held on Thursday, November 26, 1789.
+This was to be specifically a show of gratitude for the good fortune of the country.
 Later presidents, however, didn’t follow suit.
 Only John Adams and James Madison issued what could be termed Thanksgiving proclamations.
 Adams’ two proclamations were not labelled as “Thanksgiving” proclamations.
 He proposed the nation spend a day devoted to fasting and prayer so as to reflect on the blessings of a free government.
 The dates he chose were May 9, 1798 and April 25, 1799.
-Madison’s proclamations were both explicitly ones of general Thanksgiving.
+Both of Madison’s proclamations were explicitly ones of general Thanksgiving.
 But he also choose dates not in November.
 His first proclamation called for Thanksgiving to be celebrated on January 12, 1815.
 His second Thanksgiving proclamation called for an annual observance on the second Thursday of April.
 His successors never followed up on this idea.